dmbarbour/glas/docs/GlasNamespaces.md

 Namespace extensions:

 * *reification* - capture current view of environment
+* *env binding* - bind environment to prefix in body
 * *translation* - modify body's view of environment
-* *env binding* - bind environment to prefix in body

 Utility extensions:

-* *annotations* - structured comments for instrumentation, optimization, verification.
+* *annotations* - structured comments for instrumentation, optimization, verification
 * *data* - opaque to the calculus, but embedded for convenience
 * *ifdef* - flexible expression of defaults, optional defs, merge-union, mixins
 * *fixpoint* - a built-in fixpoint for lazy, recursive defs